kumpul4semut/astro-blog/src/pages/blog/tes-pos.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "Markdown Style Guide"
+title: "Tutorial Membuat REST API dengan Express, Typescript, dan PostgreSQL"
+slug:
 description: "Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro."
-pubDate: "Jul 01 2022"
+pubDate: "27 juli 2022"
+tags:
+ - PHP
+ - HTML
+ - CSS
+ - CODEIGNITER
-heroImage: "/placeholder-hero.jpg"
+heroImage: "/tailwind-image-zoom.png"
 ---

 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.